Studer A827 24 Track Audio Recorder

 Menu-controlled parameter input

-With a few efficient key combinations you can call the convenient user guidance on the 2-line, high-contrast alphanumeric display for tape transport and audio parameter setting.
-Although the STUDER A827 is not equipped with a calibration computer, the calibration work is considerably shortened by the processor assistance.
-For example when the calibration submenu (ALIGNMENT AUDIO) is called, the user is prompted in a logical sequence to enter the values for LEVEL, TREBLE, BASS and BIAS.
+For example, when the calibration submenu (ALIGNMENT AUDIO) is called, the user is prompted in a logical sequence to enter the values for LEVEL, TREBLE, BASS and BIAS.
 With the ALL function you have the option to adjust the settings of all channels simultaneously.
 It is difficult to imagine a simpler, faster and more reliable method, particularly since all values are displayed in alphanumeric form.

-If a third or additional tape needs to be calibrated, this can be easily accomplished With the built-in audio generator (option).
+If a third or additional tape needs to be calibrated, this can be easily accomplished with the built-in audio generator (option).
 The tape parameters can subsequently be recorded on tape from where they can be reloaded at any time.

 Audio channel control – exactly where it is needed

-The STUDER A827 is not equipped With local audio channel control buttons.
-Instead these are conveniently combined on a remote control unit and accessible directly by the audio mixer.
+The Studer A827 is not equipped with local audio channel control buttons.
+Instead, these are conveniently combined on a remote-control unit and accessible directly by the audio mixer.
 The remote control can also be integrated into the mixing console.

-The remote control unit also complements the local control: tape transport, locator and varispeed functions are accessible, as well as record and monitor mode functions.
+The remote-control unit also complements the local control: tape transport, locator and varispeed functions are accessible, as well as record and monitor mode functions.
 Six complete channel state patterns can be permanently stored and re-established by pressing a button.
 The remote control also indicates whether or not Dolby HX PRO is enabled, and the flux density that is currently used on the tape.

 Audio connectors, well arranged and professional